 MP for Loughborough

-Dr Jeevun Sandher is the Labour (Co-op) MP for Loughborough, elected in July 2024.
-In Parliament, he serves on the Treasury Committee (from October 2024) and took part in the Bank Resolution (Recapitalisation) Bill [HL] committee in February 2025.
+Dr Jeevun Sandher is the Labour (Co-op) MP for Loughborough, first elected in July 2024.
+He serves on the Treasury Committee and has sat on the Bank Resolution (Recapitalisation) Bill [HL] committee, highlighting his involvement in financial and economic affairs.

-Declares financial interests in land and property (two entries) and shareholdings (one entry).
+Declares interests in land and property (UK and overseas) and shareholdings.

 Generated 21 February 2026